A hill on top in the Verduno region

 Mark Dearing

 In the context of noteworthy single cru Barolo and Barbaresco, the likes of which are represented in our offer today, a little insight into the broad characteristics of each commune may help to narrow down a selection of wines that will appeal to your personal tastes.
-To the connoisseurs, we hope that a simple overview might tempt a move into new areas, or some lesser-known crus, in the pursuit of diverse and contemporary Barolo and Barbaresco collections.
+For the connoisseurs, we hope that a quick overview might tempt a move into new areas, or lesser-known crus, in the pursuit of diverse, contemporary Barolo and Barbaresco collections.

 For your convenience, we have also included a summary of the single crus we offer from each commune.
-While there are a total of eleven approved communes in the DOCG Barolo appellation, we have opted to focus only on the most prominent six.
-Not included are Roddi, Grinzane Cavour, Novello (home to Ravera – an increasingly famous single vineyard), Cherasco and Diano d’Alba.
-In Barbaresco we have opted not to include San Rocco Seno d'Elvio.
+Whilst there are a total of eleven approved communes in the DOCG Barolo appellation, we have opted to focus only on the most prominent six.
+Not included are Roddi, Grinzane Cavour, Novello (home to Ravera – an increasingly famous, windy single vineyard), Cherasco and Diano d’Alba.
+In Barbaresco we have opted not to include San Rocco Seno d’Elvio, the southernmost zone of Barbaresco, officially in the municipality of Alba.
+At present, plantings are dominated by Dolcetto and simple Nebbiolo, but due to its cooler microclimate, it has potential for the future as growers explore later ripening areas for Barbaresco production.

 Barolo (Barolo)

 The township of Barolo lends its name to the DOCG appellation, and functions both physically and metaphorically as the heart of the region.
-Located in the centre of the appellation, what it lacks in area under vine versus its neighbours Monforte d’Alba, La Morra and Serralunga d’Alba, it makes up for in prestige, thanks largely to the historical importance of the Cannubi vineyard.
+Situated in the centre of the appellation, what it lacks in area under vine versus its neighbours Monforte d’Alba, La Morra and Serralunga d’Alba, it makes up for in prestige, thanks largely to the historical importance of the Cannubi vineyard.
 Cannubi is undisputedly one of Italy’s great “Grand Crus”, with ancient documents marking out its significance for the region as early as the 1700s.
-The soils across the Barolo commune are broadly the softer Tortonian, made up of Sant’Agata Fossil marls, clay and sand, as opposed to the older, harder and calcareous Serravalian soils found mainly in Serralunga d’Alba and Monforte d’Alba.
-Being overall lower in elevation the diurnal shift here is not as pronounced as it is in other communes and this, combined with generally deep, complex soils tends to produce grapes which ripen earlier.
-Consequently, the wines of Barolo are prized for their rich fruits, bold but sweet tannins and overall engaging personalities.
-The wines of Barolo tend to drink on the early side, despite a concentration level which routinely allows for extended ageing if desired.
+The soils across the Barolo commune are broadly the softer Tortonian, made up of Sant’Agata Fossil marls, clay and sand, rather than the older, harder and calcareous Serravalian soils found commonly in Serralunga d’Alba and Monforte d’Alba.
+Being the lowest township in elevation, the diurnal swing is not as pronounced in Barolo as it is in other communes and this, combined with generally deep, complex soils tends to produce grapes which ripen earlier.
+Consequently, the wines of Barolo are prized for their rich fruits, bold but sweet tannins and overall engaging, pliant feel.
+The wines of Barolo tend to drink on the early side, despite a concentration level which allows for extended ageing if desired.

 Bird eye view of the region of Barolo